-Education leadership was recognised as crucial in the attempts to combat violence, in some participating countries.
-The informants in Greece suggested that school advisers and school principals should be properly evaluated, in order to meet the requirements that these positions bring with them.
+Education leadership was recognised as crucial in some participating countries, in the attempts to combat violence.
+The participants in Greece suggested that school advisers and school principals should be properly evaluated, in order to meet the requirements that these positions bring with them.
 Competent education officials were portrayed as important allies to teachers, provided that the latter are trying to prevent or manage violence (Zambeta et al., 2016, p.
 33-34).

 The teacher can't [make it] on his own (...) [that teacher] was trying to speak of homophobia and the school adviser was about to take the teacher's head off.
 It's not possible to talk, to work in a school and ask what needs be done, when the school adviser will tie a noose around your neck (...) the school principal will press the teacher downwards (...)
 What does that mean?
 Evaluation.
-Evaluation and right choice of people holding these positions.
+Evaluation and the right choices made by the people holding these positions.

 In Montenegro, it was suggested that teachers should be assessed, in order to ensure their professional competences (Vujović, 2016, p.
 7).
-Assessment of teachers was connected to their significant role in shaping students' future attitudes.
+Teachers' assessment was connected to their significant role in shaping students' future attitudes.

-We shape the minds, everyone who works in school does that.
-Therefore, every teacher should pass the appropriate tests; Strict criteria should be defined on who can be a teacher.
+We shape minds; everyone who works in school does that.
+Therefore, every teacher should pass the appropriate tests; strict criteria should be defined on who can be a teacher.

-(Social worker-representative of Roma, Montenegro, p.
+(Social worker- representative of Roma, Montenegro, p.
 7)